 Second, my background as an artist and creative director makes artistic intent my most important guiding principle in mastering my clients’ work.
 All the other aspects of mastering – optimized loudness, format-specific corrections, and overall balancing of tracks – all come from a robust understanding of what the artist intends.
 My process is honed specifically to get at mood, theme, subtext, and intent.

 Finally, my power-hungry studio filled with transformers and tubes and uses electricity that is 100% generated from renewable sources.
 From solar panels on the roof to purchasing overages only from wind and hydroelectric sources, and even minimizing business travel to reduce my carbon footprint, I strive to be eco-friendly as possible, because I believe it is my basic responsibility to do so.
 Single-use plastics are banned the studio!

-I am a member of the Audio Engineering Society, was trained in recording mixing by David Gibson of the California Recording Institute, and have gotten a lot of help from generous mastering engineers over the years to get me where I am today.
+I am a member of the Audio Engineering Society, was trained in studio recording and mixing by David Gibson of the California Recording Institute, have professionally worked with digital audio for nearly three decades, and have gotten a lot of help from generous mastering engineers over the years to get me where I am today.